Understanding Human Trafficking

 Common Myths & Misconceptions

-Last Updated: January 16 2025Survivors and Networks of Care identified the need within the community for better information to counter some myths and misconceptions about human trafficking that can cause more harm to survivors or affect the care they receive.
-Below are some myths and facts regarding human trafficking: Myth: Human trafficking always involves physical violence or holding the...
+Last Updated: March 26 2025Survivors and Networks of Care identified the need for better information to address myths and misconceptions about human trafficking, which can harm survivors or impact the care they receive.
+Below are some common myths and facts about human trafficking: Myth: Human trafficking always involves physical violence or holding the person captive.
+Fact: Traffickers will also...

 Definitions & Forms of Human Trafficking